devops-kd/ghpr-leaderboard-report/README.md

     `export SLACK_WEBHOOK_URL='https://<your_webjook_url>'`
 * *repoName* - This is a command line argument to pass your repository name, if you do not pass this will not work. days (optional) - By default it will fetch data from a week ago(7 days ago from now).
 This is a command line argument to go further back in dates to fetch Pull requests beyond last week.

+## Usage

+Let us explore how to use this solution.

+### Run Docker image

+This project has already created a dokcer image `ghpr-leaderboard-report`.
+You pull the image in your local and run the docker image to generate and send the report to your slack channel.

 ```bash
 # Pull the docker image from the public registry